 How to Perform the Dog Heimlich Maneuver

 For many people, if someone near them started choking, they wouldn’t hesitate to take action and administer the Heimlich maneuver.
+It is one of those classic life-saving performances that everyone knows, at least to a degree.
 But what do you do when a dog starts choking?
+The procedure is entirely different, right?
 There’s a real possibility that it could happen to you at some point of your pooch’s life.
-There is such a thing the dog Heimlich maneuver; it just takes a slightly different approach than you would have for a human.
+There is such a thing as the dog Heimlich maneuver; it just takes a slightly different approach than you would have for a human.

 When a dog or cat chokes, it can be a scary situation for any pet parent.
 Fortunately, if you know the most common choking hazards in pets, then you can get your pet the help she needs and, in some cases, prevent choking all together.
 Here are five common causes of choking in pets.

 There are several reasons a dog might choke and need the Heimlich.
 Here are some of the most common.

 This is the biggest thing you need to worry about with dogs and choking.
 They are curious by nature.
 They like to eat by nature.
 They find stuff and destroy it, naturally.
 But dogs accidentally inhaling whatever it is that they’re chewing on can choke.
 Sometimes these are super tiny toys or their fragments, a piece of trash they found interesting on their walk, or anything in between.
 A particularly naughty and overly curious doggo might gulp these down with zero hesitation.

 And that’s not just things they shouldn’t have.
 It can be as easy as them inhaling parts of their chews, their bones, their stick…essentially anything smaller than their windpipe or the back of their throat can lodge and choke them.
 While the dangers of all this are fairly minimal, the possibility still exists.